The Ultimate Abruzzo Travel Guide

 You find the best truffles, saffron, extra virgin olive oil and Pecorino cheeses here.
 But that’s not all, we recommend trying some of our favourite regional food like:

-• Spaghetti/Maccheroni alla chitarra: Abruzzo’s favourite fresh pasta, thin squared spaghetti pasta.
+- Spaghetti/Maccheroni alla chitarra: Abruzzo’s favourite fresh pasta, thin squared spaghetti pasta.

-• Scrippelle Mbusse: abruzzos’ crispelle/crepes in broth
+- Scrippelle Mbusse: abruzzos’ crispelle/crepes in broth

-• Timballo: when you try it, you will never go back to Lasagna!
+- Timballo: when you try it, you will never go back to Lasagna!
 You will fall in love with the abundant layers of crepes, fried artichokes and cheese.

-• Virtù: 3 days of preparation to make this tasty Minestra from Teramo’s, only the 1st of May
+- Virtù: 3 days of preparation to make this tasty Minestra from Teramo’s, only the 1st of May

-• Cheese & Egg Balls or ‘Pallotte Cacio e Ove’, fried cheese balls soaked in tomato sauce.
+- Cheese & Egg Balls or ‘Pallotte Cacio e Ove’, fried cheese balls soaked in tomato sauce.

-• Porchetta: Abruzzo’s juicy slow roasted pork.
+- Porchetta: Abruzzo’s juicy slow-roasted pork.
 You can’t miss the weekly panino with porchetta.

-• Arrosticini: the legendary grille mutton/sheep skewers that are considered the best street food in Abruzzo.
+- Arrosticini: the legendary grille mutton/sheep skewers that are considered the best street food in Abruzzo.

 How to get to Abruzzo

 Abruzzo conveniently has its own airport based in the vibrant seaside city of Pescara.
 The region is also easily accessible by car, train or bus from Rome, Ancona or Naples (the closest cities).
-We couldn’t fit everything on this guide, so if you’re looking at getting into Abruzzo, you can check this useful travel guide.
+We couldn’t fit everything in this guide, so if you’re looking at getting into Abruzzo, you can check this useful travel guide.

 Transportation in Abruzzo – How to move in the Region